 Our tax administration and planning as it relates to the UK is aligned with the risk and control structures for our UK companies and is incorporated with our overall corporate governance framework to assure consistency and accountability of our UK companies’ tax strategies.
 Masco’s tax strategy is periodically discussed with our Board of Directors.

-To help manage the tax risks as well as other operational risks of our UK companies, our organization includes oversight functions that monitor and support our business units.
+To help manage the tax risks as well as other operational risks of our UK companies, our organisation includes oversight functions that monitor and support our business units.
 These functions include tax, group controllers and internal audit.

 We regularly review the activities and responsibilities of the tax function related to our UK companies to help ensure that an appropriate level of resources is available.